How to

 If you get paid by your employer when you are absent from work because your child is ill, you must fill in the hours as work hours under question 1.

-You must only answer “yes” and list days you were absent if NAV has not approved this absence, and you were
+You must only answer “yes” and list days you were absent if Nav has not approved this absence, and you were

 - unable to accept work